cirrusidentity/simplesamlphp-module-cirrusgeneral/README.md

 A `flatfile` override strategy for `saml-sp-remote` would look in the file `saml-sp-remote-override.php` and then return the metadata as `$overrideMetadata + $unalteredMetadata` which will keep keys from the override metadata if the same key exists in the regular metadata.

+### PhpMetadtaStrategy

+This strategy allows you to run php code snippets to adjust metadata.
+Your code will have 3 variables available: array $metadata, string $set, and string $entityId.  $metadata will contain the current metadata for the entity and your code can make changes to this array.

+If you have complex code logic you are better off creating your own strategy with unit tests.

 # AttributeSplitter